top of page

 There is no shortage of local start-ups and SMEs in waste management and recycling seeking to create a sustainable circular economy to address plastic pollution.
 However, they need support to develop expertise and scale to lead this transformation.

-The all-hands-on-deck approach is needed to transform local waste management
+The all-hands-on-deck approach is needed to transform local waste management.

 The good news is that these gaps can be filled through collaboration across the plastic value chain - from corporations leading the movement to end plastic pollution to public and private investors who can channel financing toward solutions.

-We are seeing an example of this multi-stakeholder collaboration brought to life in Indonesia, across the islands of Kalimantan and Sulawesi, where a unique supply chain model is being implemented to streamline logistics processes while scaling plastic waste collection and aggregation centers.
+We are seeing an example of this multi-stakeholder collaboration brought to life in Indonesia, across the islands of Kalimantan and Sulawesi, where a unique supply chain model is being implemented to streamline logistics processes while scaling plastic waste collection and aggregation centres.

 Merging local recycling expertise with global supply chains, alongside additional support and funding from an international development agency, is expected to expand to other cities like Semarang, helping the nation tackle the overflowing plastic waste problem.